UNDERSTAND YOUR RIGHTS

 As a child, youth, or young person receiving services under the Child, Youth and Family Services Act, 2017, (CYFSA) you have rights that must be respected and a voice that must be heard.
 Furthermore, the Government of Ontario acknowledges that the aim of the Child, Youth and Family Services Act, 2017 is to be consistent with and build upon the principles expressed in the United Nations Convention on the Rights of the Child.

 You do not have to earn these rights, and no one can take them away from you.

-The word services appears throughout this page.
-There are many different types of services under the Child, Youth and Family Services Act, 2017.
+The word services appear throughout this page.
+There are many different types of services under the Child, Youth, and Family Services Act, 2017.
 Some examples are:

 - services for children with developmental or physical disabilities or their families